Your Commercial Claim Was Denied. That Is Not Necessarily Final.

 Year-round

 Carriers routinely cite exclusions that do not apply to the facts of the loss.
-DCS reviews the policy form, cites controlling Texas case law, and presents the interpretation that governs.
+DCS reviews the policy form, documents the facts that show the exclusion does not apply, and presents the scope and supplement accordingly.

 Late notice and proof-of-loss denials